 Members are allowed to disclose confidential information if permitted by law, and the attest client authorizes the disclosure.
 A member can also disclose confidential information based on a subpoena or summons from a court.

 These issues are frequently tested on the ethics exam.

 Rely on your state’s study guide which contains all of the state-specific rules that you must know for the ethics test.
 Don’t refer to your CPA study materials; that approach may cause confusion.

 Your state society’s ethics exam is usually that last step you must take before securing your CPA license.
 And after hundreds of hours of CPA exam study, it may be tempting to take the exam without preparing.

 Don’t make that mistake!

 Refer to your state society’s website, purchase the right materials, and study for the exam.
-Use these tips to pass your ethics exam and start your career as a CPA.
+Use these tips to pass your ethics exam and start your career as a Certified Public Accountant.
 Good luck!